paulossjunior/onestep-static/onestep-static/docs/index.md

 # Research Documentation - Campus Serra

-Welcome to the research documentation portal for Campus Serra.
-This portal provides comprehensive information about research activities, groups, and projects conducted at our campus.
+Welcome to **OneStep**, the research observatory for Campus Serra.
+This portal provides comprehensive information about research activities, groups, and projects conducted at our campus, serving as a centralized platform for monitoring and analyzing the research ecosystem of IFES Campus Serra.

 ## Overview